tinodin/AutoOS/README.md

 ---

 **ghost1372 (Mahdi Hosseini):**
-Thanks for creating [DevWinUI](https://github.com/ghost1372/DevWinUI).
+Thank you for creating [DevWinUI](https://github.com/ghost1372/DevWinUI).
 It inspired me to learn C# and rewrite this project in WinUI 3.
 I appreciate your quick responses, fixes to issues, and the helpful [workflow file](https://github.com/ghost1372/DevWinUI/blob/main/.github/workflows/publish-release.yml), which I adapted for this project.

 ---